 On the Resources tab, you can view work items, allocate resources, add date ranges for resources, and modify resource allocations.
 You can search for available resources and add them to project.
 When you add resources, you allocate them for a specific period.

-A plan snapshot captures the current state of the plan, including the work items and their schedules, the owning team area and the iteration the plan is created for.
-Snapshots come in different flavours:
+A plan snapshot captures the current state of the plan, including the work items and their schedules, the owning team area, and the iteration the plan is created for.
+Snapshots come in different flavors:

 - Regular: a normal snapshot.
 Typically created before major changes to a plan are done.